Chart Color Schemes

 Coonabarabran has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No local infrastructure projects are expected to impact the area, according to AreaSearch's findings.
-Key initiatives include Inland Rail from Narromine to Narrabri, Castlereagh Country Regional Drought Resilience Plan, Tallawang Solar Farm and Battery project, and Central-West Orana Renewable Energy Zone Transmission Project.
+No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that are expected to influence the area.
+Notable projects include Inland Rail - Narromine to Narrabri, Castlereaugh Country Regional Drought Resilience Plan, Tallawang Solar Farm and Battery, and Central-West Orana Renewable Energy Zone (REZ) Transmission Project.
+The following list details those anticipated to be most pertinent.

 Professional plan users can use the search below to filter and access additional projects.